j2store/userguide/app_subscription.md

-# Subscription Products
+# Subscriptions and Memberships

-Subscription Products app allows you to sell products and services with recurring payments.
-The following features are possible with Subscription Products app :
+If you would like to sell subscription-based products, you could do just that with our Subscriptions and Membership app.
+This app allows you to sell products and services with recurring payments.The following features are possible with Subscription Products app :

+##### Features

-1. Simple subscription
+1. Simple subscription product type

-2. Variable subscription
+2. Variable subscription product type

+3. Pricing for subscription products can be defined on daily, weekly, monthly and yearly basis

+4. Advanced Pricing

+5. Allows to add image, apply tax and shipping

-3. Stock maintenance
+6. Stock maintenance

-4. Manage customer user group
+7. Manage customer user group

-5. Possible to collect sign-up fee
+8. Possible to apply sign-up fee

-6. Possible to set expiry date
+9. Possible to set expiry date

-7. Renewal notification
+10. Renewal notification

 Following are the limitations in Subscription Products app

+##### J2Store version

+This app requires minimum J2Store version 3.2.20

+##### Supported Payment Gateways

-1. Paypal Standard for J2Store is the only payment gateway supported by Subscription Products app.
+1. Paypal Standard for J2Store (On request)

+2. Mollie payment plugin

+##### Others

-2. Subscription Products app does not support for guest checkout.
+1. Subscription Products app does not support for guest checkout.

-3. Variable subscription product type allows you to add only one option with multiple values.
+2. Variable subscription product type allows you to add only one option with multiple values.

 ### Requirements